 It is important to negotiate your rent in Singapore because the market value is steadily declining.
-Mass redundancies in both financial services and oil and gas have seen a lot of expats departing Singapore.
+Mass redundancies in financial services and oil and gas have seen a lot of expats departing Singapore.
 At the same time, there has been a significant increase in the number of new condominiums being built.
 More supply and less demand means rents are 20-30% cheaper than they were 5 years ago.
 You can increase your negotiating power by opting for a 2 or 3 year lease, which is very common (just ensure you have a diplomatic clause to release you should you lose your job).
 You can also check out what your neighbours are paying by visiting the URA website to ensure you don’t get ripped off!

-Unfortunately if you decide to go out on a limb and rent a place without an agent, you will probably get screwed by the landlord.
+If you decide to go out on a limb and rent a place without an agent, you will probably get screwed by the landlord.
 In Singapore, landlords are notorious for withholding your deposit at the end of the rental period.
-They will make up petty excuses like the property was left dirty or furniture was poorly treated to keep your money.
-An agent will prepare a thorough property report with photos before you move in and they will fight for you to get your deposit back at the end… so no matter what happens, keep good relations with your agent!!
+They will find petty excuses like the property was left dirty or furniture was poorly treated to keep your money.
+An agent will prepare a thorough property report with photos before you move in and they will fight for you to get your deposit back at the end… so no matter what happens, keep good relations with your agent!

 When I was looking for a place to rent in Singapore I worked with a relocation company who assigned a property agent to help me.
 The agent interviewed me before I relocated.
-They asked if I was single or married and if I had children or pets, what type of work I did, and they inquired about what I liked to do on the weekend or if I had specific interests.
+They asked questions about my marital status, if I had children or pets, what type of work I did, and what I liked to do on the weekend.
 The agent also asked me about my budget and requirements.
-My budget was around $3,000 per month and I wanted a modern 2 bedroom condo that was away from the overly expat and trendy areas, but still a reasonable commute to the city.
+My budget was around $3,000 per month and I wanted a modern 2 bedroom condo that was away from the overly expat areas, but still a reasonable commute to the city.

 The agent put together a list of 15 different properties, mostly around Lavender and Little India, for me to view one Saturday.
 Below is a sample of some of the places I visited.